 - physiotherapy – to help with any muscle weakness or movement difficulties

 You'll also be advised about things you can do at home to help your child learn and develop, and you'll have the opportunity to find out about your child's condition and meet other families in similar situations.

-Your paediatrician can give you further information about early intervention.
 You can also call the Down's Syndrome Association helpline on 0333 121 2300 for advice.

 Increasing numbers of children with Down's syndrome are educated in mainstream nurseries or mainstream schools with support.
-However, individual needs vary and some parents feel that a special school will be most suitable for their child.
+However, individual needs vary and some parents feel a special school will be most suitable for their child.